Resource > Articles >

 Cross-species OOC models align with 3Rs objectives

-CN Bio continues to qualify these models to further its understanding of their in vitro to in vivo translatability potential.
-Sign up here to learn more at our next webinar.
+CN Bio continues to qualify these models to understand their in vitro to in vivo translatability potential.
+Watch our on-demand webinar to learn more, subscribe to our newsletter via our website or follow us on LinkedIn for updates as they happen.

-This article was originally published in Scientist Live on 11 April 2025 and has since been modified to reflect further regulatory announcements by the FDA on April 10th 2025.
+This article was originally published in Scientist Live on 11 April 2025 and has since been modified to reflect further regulatory announcements by the FDA on April 10th (2025), and to reference more recently published data.